AdobeDocs/workfront.pt-BR/help/quicksilver/reports-and-dashboards/reports/reporting-elements/create-filters.md

   >
   >      `(A OR B) AND C`
   >
   >1.
-Alterne para o construtor herdado e edite o filtro usando a sintaxe do construtor herdado, conforme descrito na seção [Criar ou editar um filtro no construtor herdado](#create-filter-in-legacy-builder) neste artigo.
+Alterne para o construtor herdado e edite o filtro usando a sintaxe desse construtor, conforme descrito na seção [Criar ou editar um filtro no construtor herdado](#create-filter-in-legacy-builder) deste artigo.
 A sintaxe do construtor herdado exibe as instruções de filtro da seguinte maneira:
   >
   >      `A AND C`
   >      `OR`